 -Myrtle M. Marmaduke-

-[Printed in the Golden Harvest 1921-1971 Anthology of the Poetry Society of Colorado and posted here with the family's permission.]
+[Printed in the Golden Harvest 1921-1971 Anthology of the Poetry Society of Colorado.
+Selected by the family and posted here with their permission.]

 I have been wound and set to the tick of earth,